Summit Learning User Agreement

 We have done our best to write this User Agreement in simple and clear terms.
 In order to facilitate your understanding of the User Agreement we have added notes that provide short summaries of the legal language in plain English.

 The Summit Learning Program is a personalized approach to teaching and learning inspired by the vision to equip every student to lead a fulfilled life.
-T.L.P.
-Education ("Summit Learning" " we", "us" and "our"), a California nonprofit public benefit organization and a 501(c)(3) nonprofit organization, operates the Summit Learning Program (the "Program"), including the Summit Learning Platform located at www.summitlearning.org (the "Platform").
+Gradient Learning ("Summit Learning" " we", "us" and "our"), a California nonprofit public benefit organization and a 501(c)(3) nonprofit organization, operates the Summit Learning Program (the "Program"), including the Summit Learning Platform located at www.summitlearning.org (the "Platform").

 The Learning Services (defined below) are designed to facilitate strong relationships between teachers and students through real-time data about progress towards goals, access to ongoing feedback, and access to a wide range of learning resources that enable students to build on what they learn from the teacher by self-directing some of their learning, too.